PatriciaNDev/ecogrow/README.md

 ## 🌱Contact:

-If you have any questions, suggestions or just want to say hello, please contact me via email patricia.ns.dev@gmail.com.
+If you have any questions, suggestions or just want to say hello, please contact me via email.

 🌱 Thanks for exploring EcoGrow! 🌱